Rapper DMX on life support after heart attack, lawyer says

 “I’m very sad about it, extremely sad.
 He’s like my son,” Richman said.
 “He’s just a tremendous person, tremendous entertainer, tremendous human being.
 And so much to offer, so much to say.
 Not the run-of-the-mill rapper.
 A person of great depth.”

-DMX made a splash in rap music in 1998 with his first studio album “It’s Dark and Hell is Hot,” which debuted No. 1 on the Billboard 200 chart.
-The multi-platinum selling album was anchored by several hits including “Ruff Ryders’ Anthem,” “Get At Me Dog” and “Stop Being Greedy.”
+DMX, whose real name is Earl Simmons, made a splash in rap music in 1998 with his first studio album “It’s Dark and Hell is Hot,” which debuted No. 1 on the Billboard 200 chart.
+The multiplatinum selling album was anchored by several hits including “Ruff Ryders’ Anthem,” “Get At Me Dog” and “Stop Being Greedy.”

+The rapper had four other chart-topping albums including “...And Then There Was X,” “Flesh of My Flesh, Blood of My Blood,” “The Great Depression” and “Grand Champ.”
+He has released seven albums and earned three Grammy nominations.

+Along with his music career, DMX paved his way as an actor.
+He starred in the 1998 film “Belly” and appeared in “Romeo Must Die” a couple years later with Jet Li and the late singer Aaliyah.
+DMX and Aaliyah teamed up for the film’s soundtrack song “Come Back in One Piece.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.